knif147/redux-form-validation-with-fieldarray/README.md

 yarn add reaction-carousel
 ```

-⚠️ Also you should add .scss file style and fonts
+⚠️ Also you should add .scss file for style and fonts

 ```bash
 npm install slick-carousel